letter08dd24/react/CONTRIBUTING.md

 Thanks for helping out the community!
 We are actively looking for contributors and maintainers so you are more than welcome. coverage/626070
 I thought I should lay out some core principles that we will follow so that this repo doesn't get too wild and lose its value. ng out the community!
-We are actively looking for contributors and maintainers so you are more than welcome. coverage/coverage/coverage/
+We are actively looking fothingsr contributors and maintainers so you are more than welcome. coverage/coverage/coverage/
 I thought I should lay out some core principles thatpathsByLanguageVersion we will follow so that this repo doesn't get too wild and lose its value.